 Inclusive Approaches to Support Student Assignments During Times of Disruption

 Fortunately, for much of the time, Brown instructors and students are able to teach and learn as planned in the syllabus.
-However, whether due to weather, travel, or illnesses like COVID-19, there are times when these plans need to be adjusted.
+However, in times of major disruption--whether due to factors such as global pandemics or weather--there are times when these plans need to be adjusted.
 This resource offers approaches to making these adjustments, through both lower and higher-tech means.
 Recommendations from Brown's Office of Student Accessibility Services (SAS) are also offered to address accessibility.

 However, instructors may also wish to think creatively about the assignment itself, through an approach that may not be intensively digital.
 For the purposes of inclusion, it is important to be mindful that some students have limited access to laptops and data plans.
 An assessment that relies on face-to-face interaction (e.g., discussion, presentations, debates) might be completed in Zoom, or it could be substituted with an assignment in a different format that meets the same course objectives.
 One example of a "low tech" adjustment includes asking students to write a pro/con issue comparison memo, in lieu of participating in a classroom debate.